-PIMs which are not installed on this computer will not appear in the shortcut menus.
+NOTE: PIMs that are not installed on this computer will not appear in the shortcut menus.

 When the PIM that is associated with an individual data type is changed on the PIM Item Transfer page, that data type is also changed for the PIM Synchronization service.